Adversarial Robustness of Stabilized NeuralODEs Might be from Obfuscated Gradients: Gradient Masking Effect by Adaptive Stepsize

-In the first experiment, we compared three different choices of ODE solvers: Euler method (first order, fixed step size $h=1$), RK4 (fourth order, fixed step size $h=1$), and DOPRI5 (fourth order, adaptive step size, with default error tolerance ${\tt tol}=0.1$).
-In Table~\ref{table:comp-solvers}, it shows that only DOPRI5 leads to adversarial robustness of SOBlock against PGD attacks, while SOBlocks trained by Euler and RK4 totally fail under both PGD$^{20}$ and PGD$^{1000}$ in spite of high natural accuracy.
+In the first experiment, we compared three different choices of ODE solvers: Euler method (first order, fixed step size $h=1$), RK4 (fourth order, fixed step size $h=1$), adaptive Heun (second order, adaptive step size), Bosh3 (third order, adaptive stepsize) and DOPRI5 (fifth order, adaptive step size, with default error tolerance ${\tt atol}={\tt rtol}={\tt tol}=0.1$).
+In Table~\ref{table:comp-solvers}, it shows that all adaptive stepsize solvers (Heun, Bosh3, and DOPRI5) lead to adversarial robustness of SOBlock against PGD attacks, while SOBlocks trained by fixed stepsize solvers Euler and RK4 totally fail under both PGD$^{20}$ and PGD$^{1000}$ in spite of high natural accuracy.

 The same phenomenon persists when we change SOBlock to traditional ODENet \cite{chen2018neural} without using the skew-symmetric stabilization in \eqref{equ: stable ODE block system}.
-Altough ODENet slightly drops the natural accuracy as desired, one can see in Table~\ref{table:comp-solvers} that robust accuracy of ODENet with both Euler and RK4 training totally fails ($0\%$), while DOPRI5 shows nontrivial robust accuracy under PGD$^{20}$ and PGD$^{1000}$.
+Altough ODENet slightly drops the natural accuracy as desired, one can see in Table~\ref{table:comp-solvers} that robust accuracy of ODENet with both Euler and RK4 fixed step size solver training totally fails ($0\%$), while adaptive step size solver like DOPRI5 shows nontrivial robust accuracy under PGD$^{20}$ and PGD$^{1000}$.

+Therefore, adversarial robustness of both ODENet and our stabilized ODE block/net is necessarily associated with the adaptive stepsize in numerical integrations, rather than the fixed stepsize.